dtasada/GnomeMansLand/markdown/tutorial.md

 ### 3. Optionals

 In Zig, there's another kind of built-in union type: the optional.
-You an optional, or nullable type denotes that a variable may also be `null`, along with its normal type.
+An optional, or nullable type denotes that a variable may also be `null`, along with its normal type.
 ```zig
 var my_optional: ?i32 = null;
 ```